firewen/North-Korean-Nuclear-Test/README.md

 The empirical Green function for AMRF in amrf_wl_NKT4 is NKT4 and the empirical Green function for AMRF in amrf_wl_NKT5 is NKT5.

+iris_download.py is a python script used to download waveform data from IRIS.

 https://zenodo.org/badge/latestdoi/627018511